RobTillaart/I2CKeyPad/README.md

 returns false if the PCF8574 cannot be connected to.

+## Interrupts

+(Note not tested yet)

+Since version 0.2.1 the library should be able to generate interrupts on the PCF8574 when a key is pressed.
+This could make checking the keypad far more efficient.

 ## Char mapping

 The code does not map the index on a character or digit as that depends on the application.